GabrielMoreau/winsoft-main/keepassxc/README.md

-# KeepassXC - Free and open-source password manager.
+# KeepassXC - Free and open-source password manager

 KeePassXC is a modern, secure, and open-source password manager that stores and manages your most sensitive information.
 Your passwords